 Many patients now survive out-of-hospital cardiac arrest (OHCA); however, gaps in knowledge about long-term outcomes result in a fragmented and underdeveloped continuum of care to achieve recovery.
-Recovery is defined as significant improvement in functional and cognitive outcomes and health-related quality of life (HRQoL).
+Recovery is defined as significant improvement in functional and cognitive outcomes and health-related quality of life

+(HRQoL).
 OHCA survivors with favorable recovery patterns may potentially go back to work and/or social roles.
 Prior studies assessing recovery domains after OHCA are small, limited to single centers and short-term outcomes, i.e., 1-3 months.
 The ability to identify individual patient patterns of recovery over longer-term, and to predict who will be likely to need more intensive support after discharge, would allow interventions to be targeted more efficiently.
 It is also crucial that we offer patients and their families the best information available about a patient's prospects for continued recovery even in the absence of modifiable intervention targets.
 This study will be among the first to focus on a new equitable science of OHCA survivorship itself, seeking empirically derived targets for preserving or restoring recovery.

 To accomplish these goals, we propose "Patterns Of Survivors' Recovery Trajectories in the ICECAP trial (POST-ICECAP)", an ancillary study to the NHLBI and NINDS-funded ICECAP trial, conducted within the NIH-funded Strategies to Innovate Emergency Care Clinical Trials Network (SIREN).
 The goal of POST-ICECAP is to describe recovery in a large, well-characterized, racially/ethnically diverse, representative cohort of US OHCA patients.
-We will enroll 1,000 patients who were screened for ICECAP and survived to 1 month.
-The parent ICECAP trial includes a telephone follow-up visit at 1 month and an in-person visit at 3 months.
-The ancillary study will add two telephone/videoconferencing visits at 6 and 9 months and an in-person visit at 12 months after OHCA.
+We will enroll 1,000 patients who were treated with targeted temperature management (TTM) and survived to 1 month at multiple sites, many of whom are actively screening and enrolling in ICECAP.
+The ICECAP trial includes a telephone follow-up visit at 1 month and an in-person visit at 3 months.
+This overlapping study will add two telephone/videoconferencing visits at 6 and 9 months and an in-person visit at 12 months after OHCA.

 For Aim 1, we will describe between-patient variability in recovery (i.e., improvement in functional, cognitive, and HRQoL outcomes) from 3 to 12 months after OHCA and test whether changes are associated with illness severity scores and critical care interventions performed during the initial hospitalization.
 Aim 2 will test whether receipt of acute inpatient rehabilitation (vs outpatient therapy/no therapy/skilled nursing facility) within 1 month of hospital discharge is associated with greater improvement in recovery outcomes from 3 to 12 months.
-Finally, in Aim 3, we will test whether non-Hispanic Black and Hispanic/Latinx patients have less favorable changes in recovery outcomes between 3 and 12 months and explore mechanisms for such disparities.
+Finally, in Aim 3, we will test whether non-Hispanic Black and Hispanic/Latinx patients have less favorable changes in recovery outcomes between 3 and 12 months and explore mechanisms for such differences.